202-546-0795 ext. 2105

 Heeley's work has appeared in well-known newspapers, journals, and periodicals including Foreign Policy, The Washington Post, The Fletcher Forum of World Affairs, and The Bulletin of the Atomic Scientists.
 In 2011, Heeley co-authored a chapter in the book, Getting to Zero: The Path to Nuclear Disarmament.

 Additionally, Heeley has appeared on television and in print in such outlets as CNN, TIME, The Wall Street Journal, and The Associated Press.

-Prior to joining the Center, Heeley held positions at Physicians for Social Responsibility, The Counter Terrorist Finance Organization, and Global Green USA.
+Prior to joining the Council, Heeley held positions at Physicians for Social Responsibility, The Counter Terrorist Finance Organization, and Global Green USA.
 Heeley holds a B.A. in Political Science from The George Washington University and an M.A in International Relations from St. Mary’s University.